 Chamonix, the birthplace of skiing in France, is dominated by the mighty Mont Blanc at 4810m, whilst the valley below hosts some of the best and most challenging ski terrain in the world.
 There is something here for everyone, whether on the mountain, relaxing in a beautiful chalet or in the centre of this bustling and lively town.
 Chamonix is an excellent all round winter holiday destination with many activities and excursions for non-skiers.

 Megève is the ultimate choice for those seeking elegance and exclusivity along with beautiful skiing that can be enjoyed either side of fabulous mountain lunches.
 The charming resort centre is car free and comes complete with horse-drawn sleighs, cobbled streets, open-air ice rink, ornate church and smart fashionable boutiques.

 Sainte Foy delivers great value luxury chalets and ski passes, and is a great choice for families and those new to skiing.
 It is also one of the best Alpine destinations for off-piste skiing, with many famous descents possible as well as day trips to other surrounding resorts.

 The Grand Massif ski area is one the largest in France, has a fantastic snow record and is as yet an undiscovered destination for many skiers and snowboarders.

-Samoëns is a truly beautiful Savoie village, whilst Morillon is small and picturesque, and both offer easy access into this extensive ski area.
+Samoëns is a truly beautiful and picturesque Savoie village and offers easy access into this extensive ski area.
 Together with some great value chalets and a short transfer time from Geneva, a ski holiday to the Grand Massif highly attractive.